Snazzy-xyz/nodejstutorial/README.md

 # Node.js Crash Course Lesson(s)

 This repository is a collection of everything I learned about node.js (excluding frameworks) such as the fs module, path module, URL & http module as well.
+Each file is heavily commented out as a way for me to understand each single line of code.

 # NPM packages installed:
 - nodemon
-cmd: npm developer
+cmd: npm develop

+This repo is for future reference in case my files have been deleted or I need a sharable reference.

+# Credits
+Heavily appreciate the lesson conducted by Dev Ed: https://www.youtube.com/watch?v=zQRrXTSkvfw